GM Buffalo bus: Second generation: GM PD-4108 and PD-4905

 In 1970, design improvements came with the updated versions, PD-4108 (35 ft) and PD-4905 (40 ft) both with a 24-volt electrical system.
 The driver's controls were updated for both.
 The biggest complaint about the 4905 and 4903, from the drivers' point of view, was that the extra 5 ft of length was all between the front and rear axles.
-It was very easy to scrape the baggage compartment doors on tight turns.
+The baggage compartment doors could easily be scraped during tight turns.
 The 4905s looked just like 4108s but with three baggage compartments.
 In addition, synchronized gearboxes were added in the second generation.

 Some 4905s were equipped with a tag axle at the factory, with a single extra wheel on each side, located in the third baggage compartment for states with lower axle load limits.
 The tag axle was forward of the drive axle, so turning radius was not affected.

 In 1972, the PD-4108 was redesignated P8M4108A, and the PD-4905 became P8M4905A.
 In 1979 and 1980, the P8M4905A was replaced with the short-lived model H8H649, which added an automatic transmission from Allison for the first time.